 If several people are entitled to a pension supplement for the same children, they must reach an agreement who shall use this right.
 The agreement must be fixed in writing, see more under “Blanketid” (“Forms”).

-Starting from January 1st, 2018, an additional pension supplement in the amount of one yearly rate (6,161 euros) will be calculated for one parent for each child born before January 1st, 2013, and who was raised for at least eight years.
+Starting from January 1st, 2018, an additional pension supplement in the amount of one yearly rate (6,627 euros starting from 1.04.2019) will be calculated for one parent for each child born before January 1st, 2013, and who was raised for at least eight years.
 An application and the written consent of the other entitled person must be presented to the Social Insurance Board to receive the pension supplement.

 The person who is a pension recipient as at January 1st, 2018, and whose pension qualifying period already contains the time of raising children (2 years per each child), shall receive the additional pension supplement in the amount of one yearly rate for raising the same children also without filing the application.